nigelwhitfield/bpos/README.md

 on settings screen
 + 1.02: Added checks in the status display sub to better handle empty sales logs
 + 1.03: Added the ability to configure a discount level in the business.ini file
++ 1.10: The database now logs the prefix, and discount rate applied with each others.
+This means you can change the prefix for different days, for example, without affecting pre-existing orders.
+Logs now also correctly count items (previous it actually counted SKUs, and included discount as an SKU), and list the number of SKUs separately.
+The reference of the current sale is now displayed above the total.
+This allows users to enter it on POS terminals that support adding an order reference (eg MyPOS Go).